FRCC Foundation Scholarships

 All FRCC students are encouraged to apply for merit-based and financial need scholarships from the FRCC Foundation.

 Depends on scholarship; average range $1,000 - $5,000 for full-time students and $500 - $1,000 for part-time students.

 - Enrolled in a degree or certificate program at FRCC

 - Must be a Colorado Resident

-- Must be enrolled in at least 12 credit hours as full-time student or 6 hours as part-time student in Fall 2014
+- Must be enrolled in 12 or more credit hours as full-time student, or six hours as part-time student

 Application Deadline: May 15, 2015

 These scholarships remain open for application and will be awarded on several occasions throughout the 2014-2015 academic year.